-^{1/4}th of the shares subject to the option vest one year from Vesting Commencement Date and the remaining shares subject to the option vest in 36 equal monthly installments following the one-year anniversary of the Vesting Commencement Date.
+1/4th of the shares subject to the option vest one year from Vesting Commencement Date and the remaining shares subject to the option vest in 36 equal monthly installments following the one-year anniversary of the Vesting Commencement Date.
+The option is subject to full acceleration in the event the employee is terminated by our company without Cause or resigns for Good Reason within the period commencing two months prior to and ending 12 months following a Change in Control or Sale Event (as such capitalized terms are defined in the 2015 Stock Plan, as applicable or the respective stock option).
+1/4th of the total shares subject to the uption vest in mathematical shares subject to the option vest monthly from the Vesting Commencement Date and the table above.
 The option is subject to full acceleration in the event the employee is terminated by our company without Cause or resigns for Good Reason within the period commencing two months prior to and ending 12 months following a Change in Control or Sale Event (as such capitalized terms are defined in the 2015 Stock Plan, as applicable or the respective stock option agreements evidencing such stock option).
-1/48th of the total shares subject to the option vest monthly from the Vesting Commencement Date set forth in the table above.
-The option is subject to full acceleration in the event
+(1)